-The Bajaj Finserv Banking and Financial Services Fund comes at a time when India is moving towards potentially becoming the world’s third-largest economy by 2030*, for which this sector is expected to be a key driver.
-The fund will follow a Megatrends strategy, investing in long-term structural changes that may shape the banking and financial service structure for the next several years.
-These may include the increased penetration of digital payments, greater financial inclusion, more demand for banking and financial services led by a young workforce and fintech platforms driving innovative ways to access credit and lending solutions.
+The fund will follow a Megatrends strategy, investing in long-term structural changes shaping the banking and financial services industry for the next several years.
+These include the increased penetration of digital payments, greater financial inclusion, more demand for banking and financial services, rising insurance penetration and innovations in financial technology.

 The New Fund Offer period for the scheme will begin on November 10, 2025 and will be on till November 24, 2025.